Background

 United States

-Although lattice dystrophy is the most common of the stromal dystrophies, it is relatively rare.
+Although lattice corneal dystrophy type I is one of the most common stromal dystrophies in the Western world, it is still relatively rare.
+[5, 1]

 Mortality/Morbidity